The Brattleboro Local Health Office investigates reportable diseases

 Examples of Our Work

 - We offered six Lyme Disease and Anaplasmosis prevention presentations this year.
-Presentations were given to Town Health Officers in Brattleboro, and to the public in Londonderry, Brattleboro, Wilmington, and Townsend.
+Presentations were given to Town Health Officers in Brattleboro, and to the public in Londonderry, Brattleboro, Wilmington, and Townshend.

 - We co-present monthly presentations with the AIDS Project at Habit Opco Brattleboro on HIV and Hepatitis C prevention.

 - We work with a number of community partners on Cluster Meetings, which aim to prevent infections in different types of local facilities.

 - We’ve provided Zika prevention posters to schools to educate students and teachers who might be traveling during vacations and summer break.
 We also prepared a presentation about Zika and prevention for our local Town Health Officers.

 - We provide safer sex supplies, such as condoms, free of charge.